 - Wear the right clothes.

 Do your research.
 Is the class bootcamp-style?
 You are going to need sneakers that can take your from weights to sprints to jumps seamlessly.
 Jumping into spin for the first time?
-You might want to rethink those short-shorts (just trust me on this one).
+You might want to rethink those short-shorts (just trust us on this one).
 Ladies, the correct style of sports bra is essential.
 Essential.
-I have horror stories.
+We have horror stories.
 Call the studio/gym and look online to see what people usually wear to your class of choice.
 Because the only thing worse than an hour of "We Built This City On Rock And Roll" is a wardrobe malfunction.

 - Bring water.